 We’d entered the Tower of London through the entrance normally reserved for groups, so missed the main queue and information regarding audio tours.
 These tours are chargeable at the Tower of London and we decided to forgo them in this instance.
 But I do thoroughly recommend the free Yeoman Warder tours.
-We didn’t take the full tour, but joined in with a tour close to the site of Anne Boleyn’s beheading.
-Our guide was informative and entertaining and my 7 year old was enthralled.
-The tours begin close to the main entrance and run every 30 minutes from 10.30am (check last tour time on arrival).
+We didn’t take the full tour but joined in with a tour close to the site of Anne Boleyn’s beheading.
+Our guide was informative and entertaining and my son was enthralled.
+The tours begin close to the main entrance and run every 30 minutes from 10.30 am (check the last tour time on arrival).
 We learned about those who had been beheaded at the Tower (not as many as you might have thought), the history of the Yeoman Warders themselves and how they are selected to this day.

-Inside the tower we found an impressive collection of Royal armour from across the years.
-It’s well worth a visit and the details on some of the metalwork is really rather beautiful.
+Inside the tower, we found an impressive collection of Royal armour from across the years.
+It’s well worth a visit and the details on some of the metalwork are really rather beautiful.
 My son also enjoyed learning more about chain mail and he got to try out a couple of helmets for size.

-It’s a well known fact that all soldiers require a hearty meal, and the Armouries Cafe, next to the Fusiliers Museum offers hot and cold food throughout the day.
+It’s a well-known fact that all soldiers require a hearty meal, and the Armouries Cafe, next to the Fusiliers Museum offers hot and cold food throughout the day.
 There is a large seating area but in peak times it does get very busy.
 We knew we were having a long day out in London so opted for hot food.
-I have to be honest, the children’s fish and chips portion wasn’t great, and in hindsight my nearly 8 year old would happily have eaten an adult sized portion.
+I have to be honest, the children’s fish and chips portion weren’t great, and in hindsight, my son would happily have eaten an adult-sized portion.
 The chicken dish that my husband and I had was very nice and we can thoroughly recommend the cakes and biscuits for an afternoon treat too.
 Free drinking water was available, as well as a range of hot and cold drinks.

-As we’d walked around the perimeter of the tower of London we’d noticed a lone archer looking down at us.
+As we walked around the perimeter of the tower of London we noticed a lone archer looking down at us.

 My son was captivated and when he realised that more of these guards could be found dotted around the battlements he was off on a mission.